Lisa Eilbacher

-Lisa Marie Eilbacher (born May 5, 1957) is an American former actress.
+Lisa Marie Eilbacher (born May 5, 1956) is an American former actress.
 She is best known for her role as Jeanette Summers in Beverly Hills Cop (1984).

 Early life

-Born to American parents in Dhahran, Saudi Arabia (where her father was an executive at Aramco), Eilbacher is the second of five children born to Beverly and Robert Charles Eilbacher.
-With the exception of one summer (spent in Germany at age 4 with her mother and sisters), Eilbacher remained a Saudi resident for six years, after which, in early 1962, they commenced approximately one year's residence in Paris.
-The following year her father rejoined the family and brought it to the U.S., settling in Beverly Hills, where he quickly set up shop as a realtor, (Note: Two decades later, in a UPI profile of his by-then well established actress daughter, he was referred to as "a Beverly Hills oil and real estate tycoon".) and where Eilbacher would spend the remainder of her formative years.
-An alumna of both Beverly Hills Catholic School and Beverly Hills High, she never received any formal theatre training, her only coaching being that dispensed by her mother.
-In a 1987 interview, Eilbacher described exactly what that coaching entailed.

-I really believe that no one can teach anyone to 'act.'
-You can only be taught to open up, and that she did for me. [...]
-She has a great ability to draw from you what you don't think is there.
+Lisa Marie Eilbacher was born on May 5, 1956, to American parents, Beverly and Robert Charles Eilbacher, in Dhahran, Saudi Arabia.
+Robert was an executive at Aramco, headquartered in Dhahran.
+She is the second of five children, two others of whom also worked as child actors.
+Eilbacher and her family divided their time between Saudi Arabia, France, Germany, and Switzerland until 1963, when her father relocated the family to Beverly Hills and became a realtor.
+(Note: Two decades later, in a UPI profile of his by-then well established actress daughter, he was referred to as "a Beverly Hills oil and real estate tycoon".)
+Eilbacher attended Beverly Hills Catholic School and Beverly Hills High.
+She never formally studied acting, but was coached in it by her mother.
+In a 1987 interview, Eilbacher described the coaching she received:I really believe that no one can teach anyone to 'act.'
+You can only be taught to open up, and that she did for me.

-Eilbacher is the older sister of former actress Cindy Eilbacher (with whom she appeared in the 1974 television movie Bad Ronald), and of former child actor, Bobby Eilbacher.
+Eilbacher is the older sister of former actress Cindy Eilbacher, with whom she appeared in the 1974 television movie Bad Ronald, and of former child actor, Bobby Eilbacher.

 Career

 Child actress and tv roles

 Eilbacher started acting as a child, appearing on such shows as My Three Sons and Gunsmoke.
 She later made a transition into adult roles on such shows as The Amazing Spider-Man.

 Eilbacher starred as Callie Shaw in The Hardy Boys Mysteries in 1977.
-The same year she appeared in the episode "The Innocent" of the short-lived Logan's Run TV series.
-She also guest starred on the TV series Man from Atlantis in an episode where she played Shakespeare's Juliet.
-She also appeared alongside her sister Cynthia "Cindy" Eilbacher at least twice, most famously in the 1974 made-for-television horror film Bad Ronald, in which they portray two of the three teenage daughters of the family newly residing in the old Wilby house.
+The same year, she appeared in the episode "The Innocent" of the short-lived Logan's Run TV series.
+Eilbacher also guest starred on the TV series Man from Atlantis in an episode where she played Shakespeare's Juliet.
+She appeared alongside her sister Cynthia "Cindy" Eilbacher at least twice, most famously in the 1974 made-for-television horror film Bad Ronald, in which they portray two of the three teenage daughters of the family newly residing in the old Wilby house.
 Prior to that, they had appeared as sisters Bridget and Beth Jordan, onscreen daughters of guest star Vera Miles in the 1971 Alias Smith and Jones episode, "The Posse That Wouldn't Quit".